Are mortgage rates going up? Current interest rate & predictions

 Here’s a summary of the latest interest rates:

-The BoE’s Monetary Policy Committee (MPC) sit down once a month to decide what it should be.
-It will be reviewed again on 1st August.
+The BoE’s Monetary Policy Committee (MPC) decide what the rate should be.
+The next Bank of England interest rate meeting will be on 19th September 2019.

 What influences the interest rate?